-The Praxis II Special Education: Core Knowledge and Applications (5354) exam is used to determine a candidate’s knowledge of the basic principles and application of Special Education from preschool to grade 12.
+The Praxis Special Education: Core Knowledge and Applications (5354) exam is used to determine a candidate’s knowledge of the basic principles and application of Special Education from preschool to grade 12.
 Many states require the exam for educator licensure.
 Teacher preparation programs may utilize the examination to determine a candidate’s potential success and may use the exam in their application process.

 The Special Education: Core Knowledge and Applications exam assesses your knowledge and understanding of teaching techniques to individuals with disabilities ranging from mild to profound.
 The test is a computer-delivered exam consisting of 120 multiple-choice questions, and you have two hours to complete it.
 The content of the exam is drawn from the Special Educator Professional Preparation Standards created by the Council for Exceptional Children (CEC).

 The test evaluates the knowledge of basic principles of Special Education that every new teacher should have.
 It also assesses your ability to apply the principles to situations that you may encounter throughout your career as an educator.
 The test focuses on five major content areas:

 - Development and characteristics of learners – 16%

 Content knowledge included in this content area includes human development and behavior, theoretical approaches to learning and motivation, characteristics of major disabilities, the impact of disabilities on the student and family, the self-identification process and impacts upon it, concurrent conditions, and influences on development.

 - Planning and the learning environment – 23%

 This content area assesses your knowledge of developing effective lesson plans that are measurable, challenging, and accessible to students and their learning styles.
 Your understanding of the learning environment and its management are essential to providing a safe place for your students to learn and grow.